-The taste of wine depends on the grapes used and factors like how it was fermented, stored, and even the conditions in which the grapes were grown.
+The taste of wine depends on the grapes used and factors such as how it was fermented, stored, and even the conditions in which the grapes were grown.
 These factors control the acidity, sweetness, aroma, tannin level, and even the alcohol volume, which all make up a bottle of wine.

 Wine is naturally an acidic drink, thanks to the grapes, which provide its signature tart taste.
 Wines can differ in acidity, and may well be acidic as a lemon or as subtle as yoghurt.
 It solely depends on the acid content of the grapes themselves.
 White wines are generally classed as more acidic, however, words like ‘crisp’ and ‘tart’ are used instead.